yzalis/Identicon/README.md

 ## Usage

-Images are generated in PNG format with transparent background.
+Images are generated in PNG format with transparent background (default) or a different background color.

 The string can be an email, an IP address, a username, an ID or something else.